cisco/goFish/README.md

 ---

 ## Run the Application
 Once the project is setup, and all the executables have been created, all that's left is to run the main executable as ```./GoFish <port>```, where ```<port>``` is an open and exposed port.
-Igf left blank, it will simply run on port 80.
+If left blank, it will simply run on port 80.

 If this is being run on AWS, then run the program as ```./GoFish <port> &```, where ```<port>``` is the port number you exposed in the AWS security groups.
 The ```&``` will allow the program to run in the background, that way it stays running after you've exited out of the ssh session.

 ---

-##Documentation
+## Documentation
 To generate the documentation for all the files, simply run ```./document.sh```.
-To vistit the documentation, go to your web browser, and navigate to
+To visit the documentation, go to your web browser, and navigate to
 - C++: ```<your_domain>:<port>/static/docs/html```
 - JS :```<your_domain>:<port>/static/docs/js```